LinuxCNC/wlo/downloads/index.md

 ## LinuxCNC 2.8 Downloads

 LinuxCNC requires a realtime kernel if it is to be used to control machinery.
-There are two versions of the package, linuxcnc-uspace and linuxcnc
+There are two versions of the package, "linuxcnc-uspace" and "linuxcnc"

-linuxcnc-uspace is compatible with the preempt-rt realtime kernel, which is close to standard Linux.
+"linuxcnc-uspace" is compatible with the preempt-rt realtime kernel, which is close to standard Linux.
 This version runs in userspace like most other applications and will run with any preempt-rt kernel.

-linuxcnc-uspace will also run on a standard Linux kernel for use as a simulator, buit should not be used to control hardware.
+"linuxcnc-uspace" will also run on a standard Linux kernel for use as a simulator, but it should not be used to control hardware.

-linuxcnc (without a suffix) is a package which runs in kernel space and needs a specific RTAI kernel.
+"linuxcnc" (without a suffix) is a package which runs in kernel space and needs a specific RTAI kernel )ie the exact kernel version installed must match that which the package was built against.
 This has been the default mode for linuxcnc for decades, but has become increasingly difficult to maintain.
 This mode is currently less stable than the uspace option but can give much better latency on some machines.
 Note that it is only parallel-port controlled systems using software-based stepping and/or encoder counting that need particularly good latency performance.

 It is also possible to run linuxcnc-uspace, in user-space, with the RTAI kernel if the helper package "linuxcnc-uspace-rtai" is installed.
-This is something of a half-way house between the other teo versions.
+This is something of a half-way house between the other two versions.
 A similar package can be built for the Xenomai realtime kernel, but is not available as a pre-built package.